Cartan's incomplete classification and an explicit ambient metric of holonomy $\mathrm{G}_2^*$

-Despite the existence of ambient metrics that Theorem \ref{theorem:Fefferman-Graham} guarantees, explicit examples have been produced for only a few isolated classes of conformal structures \cite{AndersonLeistnerNurowski}, \cite[\S3]{FeffermanGraham}, \cite[Theorem 2.1]{GoverLeitner}, \cite{LeistnerNurowskiPPwave}, owing in part to the severe nonlinearity of the system $\Ric(\wtg) = 0$.
-Nurowski produced for the conformal structures induced by a special class of $(2, 3, 5)$ distributions explicit ambient metrics and showed that most of these have holonomy $\G_2^*$.
-The same has been accomplished for a proper superset of this family, namely the distributions given in Monge normal form by the functions $F_{f, h}(x, y, p, q, z) := q^2 + f(x, y, p) + h(x, y) z$ \cite{AndersonLeistnerNurowski}.
-(It follows from considerations of root type and holonomy, tedious direct computation, and Proposition \ref{proposition:G2-holonomy} below that this family does not include $\mbE$.)
+Despite the existence of ambient metrics that Theorem \ref{theorem:Fefferman-Graham} guarantees, explicit examples have been produced for only a few isolated classes of conformal structures \cite[\S3]{FeffermanGraham}, \cite[Theorem 2.1]{GoverLeitner}, \cite{LeistnerNurowskiPPwave}, \cite[\S2]{HSSTZ}, owing in part to the severe nonlinearity of the system $\wt\Ric = 0$.
+Nurowski produced explicit ambient metrics for the conformal structures induced by a special class of $(2, 3, 5)$ distributions \cite{NurowskiAmbient} and with Leistner showed that most of these metrics have holonomy $\G_2^*$ \cite{LeistnerNurowski}; the same has been accomplished for a proper superset of this family, namely for the conformal structures induced by the distributions given in Monge normal form by the functions $F_{f, h}(x, y, p, q, z) := q^2 + f(x, y, p) + h(x, y) z$ \cite{AndersonLeistnerNurowski}.